How to Run PowerShell Scripts with Task Scheduler

 Task Scheduler Settings Tab

-We can now review our new task in the Task Scheduler main window.
+You’ll now see the task listed in the Task Scheduler main window.

 Task Scheduler PowerShell Script